g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 Today, we'll dive in a fun topic that I fall in love in the first day, EVPN!

 EVPN is basically the natural evolution of L2VPNs, I'm saying L2VPN in general because we have some flavor of EVPN, that here I won't explore.
-And we can integrate L2 EVPNs into L3VPN, that we can call L3 EVPNs!
+And we can integrate L2 EVPNs into VRFs, that we can call L3 EVPNs!

 Here is the topology that we'll use today:
 <img width="1507" height="1138" alt="image" src="https://github.com/user-attachments/assets/516631b6-f67d-442b-a514-99307dff7a3a" />

 The situation is as follows, our customer wants to have connection layer 2 and layer 3 connection between the sites.
 And also wants to have connection to the internet.
-First, we'll configure a normal EVPN, and to provide internet access, we'll integrate the EVPN into L3VPN.
+First, we'll configure a normal EVPN, and to provide internet access, we'll integrate the EVPN into a VRF.
 All right, let's go.

 First things first, here is the table to follow to configure the EVPN:
 | CE Router | CE's IP Address | PE | PE-CE Interface | LACP  | VLAN ID | Default Gateway |